ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image portrays a person wearing protective gear, including a white hooded suit, gloves, and a face mask.
-The individual is handling a large, worn yellow cylinder, which appears to be a gas or oxygen tank.
-The tank has noticeable rust and paint peeling.
-The person is gripping the tank's top blue handle, which has a protective ring-like structure and contains small stickers or labels marked with "Air Liquide."
+The image depicts a close-up of a person wearing full protective gear, including a white hazmat suit with a hood, a face mask, and gloves.
+The individual is handling a large, worn, yellow gas cylinder with a blue handle.
+The person appears to be focused on the task, carefully adjusting or inspecting the cylinder's blue valve or cap.

-The background features vertical yellow metal pipes or similar cylindrical objects, also displaying varying degrees of rust and wear.
-A metal chain runs horizontally above the person and tank, partially visible in the image.

-The overall color scheme primarily includes shades of yellow, white, and blue, with some gray from the gloves and ground.

-There is no visible textual content other than the "Air Liquide" branding on the stickers attached to the tank's handle.

-This image likely highlights safety, handling, or industrial operations, fitting well into an annual development report's themes of safety protocols, operational standards, or infrastructure maintenance.
+Visible text in the image includes "Air Liquide" repeated multiple times on a label wrapped around the cylinder's blue handle area.
+The background is slightly blurred but shows more yellow cylinders stacked or arranged vertically, with a rusty chain hanging above.

+This image signifies a scenario of safety, careful handling of industrial or medical gas cylinders, and adherence to protective measures, which might relate to health, safety, and operational aspects covered in an annual development report.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p25_img1.png)